Mesolithic: Europe

 There is some evidence for the beginning of construction at sites with a ritual or astronomical significance, including Stonehenge, with a short row of large post holes aligned east–west, and a possible "lunar calendar" at Warren Field in Scotland, with pits of post holes of varying sizes, thought to reflect the lunar phases.
 Both are dated to before c.
 9,000 BP (the 8th millennium BC).

 An ancient chewed gum made from the pitch of birch bark revealed that a woman enjoyed a meal of hazelnuts and duck about 5,700 years ago in southern Denmark.
 Mesolithic people influenced Europe's forests by bringing favored plants like hazel with them.

 As the "Neolithic package" (including farming, herding, polished stone axes, timber longhouses and pottery) spread into Europe, the Mesolithic way of life was marginalized and eventually disappeared.
+Adoption of a farming lifestyle by hunter-gatherer communities was facilitated by long-term close contact with farming communities and those communities' openness to new members.
 Mesolithic adaptations such as sedentism, population size and use of plant foods are cited as evidence of the transition to agriculture.
-Other Mesolithic communities rejected the Neolithic package likely as a result of ideological reluctance, different worldviews and an active rejection of the sedentary-farming lifestyle.
-In one sample from the Blätterhöhle in Hagen, it seems that the descendants of Mesolithic people maintained a foraging lifestyle for more than 2000 years after the arrival of farming societies in the area; such societies may be called "Subneolithic".
-For hunter-gatherer communities, long-term close contact and integration in existing farming communities facilitated the adoption of a farming lifestyle.
-The integration of these hunter-gatherers in farming communities was made possible by their socially open character towards new members.
-In north-Eastern Europe, the hunting and fishing lifestyle continued into the Medieval period in regions less suited to agriculture, and in Scandinavia no Mesolithic period may be accepted, with the locally preferred "Older Stone Age" moving into the "Younger Stone Age".
+However, some Mesolithic communities rejected the Neolithic package likely due to ideology.
+In one sample from the Blätterhöhle in Hagen, it seems that the descendants of Mesolithic people maintained a foraging lifestyle for more than 2000 years after the arrival of farming; such societies may be called "Subneolithic".
+In north-Eastern Europe, the hunting and fishing lifestyle continued into the Medieval period in regions less suited to agriculture.
+And Scandinavia has no accepted Mesolithic period, and instead has locally preferred "Older Stone Age" and "Younger Stone Age".